Psychoanalysis: 1940s–present

-When Hitler's power grew, the Freud family and many of their colleagues fled to London.
-Within a year, Sigmund Freud died.
-In the United States, also following the death of Freud, a new group of psychoanalysts began to explore the function of the ego.
-Led by Heinz Hartmann, the group built upon understandings of the synthetic function of the ego as a mediator in psychic functioning, distinguishing such from autonomous ego functions (e.g. memory and intellect).
-These "ego psychologists" of the 1950s paved the way to focus analytic work by attending to the defenses (mediated by the ego) before exploring the deeper roots of the unconscious conflicts.
+Due to Hitler's expansion and the Anschluss, the Freud family and many colleagues of Freud fled to London.
+Freud died shortly after on September 23, 1939.
+In the United States, following the death of Freud, a new group of psychoanalysts began to explore the function of the ego.
+Led by Heinz Hartmann, the group built upon understandings of the synthetic function of the ego as a mediator in psychic functioning, distinguishing this from autonomous ego functions (e.g., memory and intellect).
+These "ego psychologists" of the 1950s focused analytic work on attending to the defenses (mediated by the ego) before exploring the deeper roots of the unconscious conflicts.

 In addition, there was growing interest in child psychoanalysis.
 Psychoanalysis has been used as a research tool in childhood development, and is still used to treat certain mental disturbances.
 In the 1960s, Freud's early thoughts on the childhood development of female sexuality were challenged; this challenge led to the development of a variety of understandings of female sexual development, many of which modified the timing and normality of several of Freud's theories.
 Several researchers followed Karen Horney's studies of societal pressures that influence the development of women.

-In the first decade of the 21st century, there were approximately 35 training institutes for psychoanalysis in the United States accredited by the American Psychoanalytic Association (APsaA), which is a component organization of the International Psychoanalytical Association (IPA), and there are over 3000 graduated psychoanalysts practicing in the United States.
+In the first decade of the 21st century, there were approximately 35 training institutes for psychoanalysis in the United States accredited by the American Psychoanalytic Association (APsA), which is a component organization of the International Psychoanalytical Association (IPA), and there are over 3000 graduated psychoanalysts practicing in the United States.
 The IPA accredits psychoanalytic training centers through such "component organizations" throughout the rest of the world, including countries such as Serbia, France, Germany, Austria, Italy, Switzerland, and many others, as well as about six institutes directly in the United States.

 Psychoanalysis as a movement

-Freud founded the Psychological Wednesday Society in 1902, which Edward Shorter argues was the beginning of psychoanalysis as a movement.
+Freud founded the Wednesday Psychological Society (later called the Wednesday Psychoanalytic Society) in 1902, which Edward Shorter argues was the beginning of psychoanalysis as a movement.
 This society became the Vienna Psychoanalytic Society in 1908 in the same year as the first international congress of psychoanalysis held in Salzburg, Austria.
 Alfred Adler was one of the most active members in this society in its early years.

 The second congress of psychoanalysis took place in Nuremberg, Germany in 1910.
 At this congress, Ferenczi called for the creation of an International Psychoanalytic Association with Jung as president for life.
 A third congress was held in Weimar in 1911.
 The London Psychoanalytical Society was founded in 1913 by Ernest Jones.